ygaostu/Shearlet-Transform-TensorFlow/README.md

 # Shearlet-Transform-TensorFlow
 This is an implementation of Shearlet Transform (ST) [1, 2] for light field reconstruction using TensorFlow.
+If you find this code useful in your research, please consider citing [1, 2] and

+    @inproceedings{tfst2019,
+	Author = {Gao, Yuan and Koch, Reinhard and Bregovic, Robert and Gotchev, Atanas}, Title = {Light Field Reconstruction Using Shearlet Transform in TensorFlow}, Booktitle = {ICME Workshops},
+	Year = {2019}
+    }

+This code was tested on an Ubuntu 18.04 system using Tensorflow 1.13.1.

 ## Introduction ##
 ST is designed for reconstructing a
 Densely-Sampled Light Field (DSLF) from a Sparsely-Sampled Light Field (SSLF).
-It typically consists of pre-shearing, shearlet system construction, sparse regularization and post-shearing.
-This TensorFlow implementation of ST focuses on sparse regularization, which is composed of analysis transform, hard thresholding, synthesis transform and double overrelaxation.
+It typically consists of pre-shearing, shearlet system construction, sparsity regularization and post-shearing.
+This TensorFlow implementation of ST focuses on sparsity regularization, which is composed of analysis transform, hard thresholding, synthesis transform and double overrelaxation.
 A dataflow graph of these four components are illustrated as below:

 ![alt text](Fig/sparse_regularization.png "sparse regularization")